jacobmmorgan/School-Notes/Untitled.md

 The star and crescent shall not be worn by every man but only by him who

-The star and crescent shall
+The star and crescent shall not be worn by every man but only by him who is worthy to wear it

+He must be a gentleman a man of honor and courage a man of zeal yet hujble He must be an intelligent mn